spipu/html2pdf/README.md

   * <page></page>  (CF Exemple 7 & wiki)
     * Determines the orientation, margins left, right, top and bottom, the background image
-    * nd the background color of a page, its size and position, the footer.
+    * and the background color of a page, its size and position, the footer.
     * It is also possible to keep the header and footer of the previous pages,
     * through the attribut pageset="old" (see Example 3 & 4 & wiki)